leannmlindsey/CS3200_Spring2022/Readme.md

 # Notes & Tutorials for CS3200 Spring 2022

-## Installation Instructions
+## MatLab & Octave Installation Instructions
-**0. Run Metaphlan 3.0 and Humann 3.0 on your metagenomic samples, following the instructions from the Huttenhower Lab website.**
+Note: Either Matlab or Octave can be used in this course.
+**0. MatLab Installation Instructions.**
+**1. Octave Installation Instructions.**